-It is a night to celebrate with friends and family.
+Hang on a sec.
+That was the old me cynical talking.
+The new gothically-enhanced me sees Halloween a little differently.
+And what I see is a night of imagination and celebration with friends and family.
 It’s a night that teaches kids the importance of being neighbourly.
-It’s a night when our kids offer treats to our neighbours as well take.
+It’s a night when our kids offer treats to our neighbours as well taking them.
 It is a night when they can get creative, dress up and express themselves however they want without fear of judgement.

-And it’s one night of the year when I am happy to relax my normally strict nutritional code, because at the Eats Worlds annual Halloween party, I put a limit on their candy collections.
+And it’s the one night of the year when I am happy to relax my normally strict nutritional code, because at the Eats Worlds annual Halloween party, I put a limit on their candy collections.

 But most of all, this goth-mama thinks of it is a night where normally civilised people hit the streets to unleash their inner crazy, in a good way, not that this family is ever all that normal… or civilised.